tehw0lf/n8n-nodes-toon/SPEC-v2.0-archived.md

 ### 7.4 Decoding Rules for Strings and Keys (Decoding)

-Decoding of value tokens follows §4 (unquoted type inference, quoted strings, numeric rules).
-This section adds key-specific requirements:

-- Quoted keys MUST be unescaped per Section 7.1; any other escape MUST error.
+- Quoted strings and keys MUST be unescaped per Section 7.1; any other escape MUST error.
+Quoted primitives remain strings.
+- Unquoted values:
+  - true/false/null → boolean/null
+  - Numeric tokens → numbers (with the leading-zero rule in Section 4)
+  - Otherwise → strings
-- Keys (quoted or unquoted) MUST be followed by ":"; missing colon MUST error (see also §14.2).
+- Keys (quoted or unquoted) MUST be followed by ":"; missing colon MUST error.

 ## 8. Objects